Texas Court Records

 Types of Divorce in Texas

-In Texas, there are four types of divorce: uncontested, mediated, collaborative law, and litigated.
-An uncontested divorce is amicable and happens when both parties decide that they no longer wish to be married.
-This type of divorce is usually able to be finalized quickly.
+Texas has four types of divorce: uncontested, mediated, collaborative law, and litigated.
+An uncontested divorce is amicable and happens when both parties decide they no longer wish to be married.
+This type of divorce can usually be finalized quickly.
 Mediated divorce is when an attorney in a neutral position helps the parties negotiate the terms of the divorce, and mutual decisions are made.

-A collaborative law divorce is similar to a mediated divorce, except that each party has their own attorney, and the process is guided by a neutral attorney and other neutral experts.
-Litigated divorce happens when one spouse files a petition for divorce, and the other spouse is served with the lawsuit.
+A collaborative law divorce is similar to a mediated divorce, except that each party has their own attorney, and a neutral attorney and other neutral experts guide the process.
+Litigated divorce happens when one spouse files a divorce petition, and the other spouse is served with the lawsuit.
 Then there are court hearings and a trial, where both parties are represented by their own attorney to figure out the best way to settle matters such as property division, child custody, and alimony.

 How Do I Get Divorce Records in Texas?

-Texas divorce records can be obtained in-person, through the mail, or online.
-To obtain these documents in-person or by mail, it is necessary to know the specific facility where the divorce was finalized because that is where the records are maintained.
+Texas divorce records may be obtained in person, via mail, or online.
+To receive these documents in person or by mail, it is necessary to know the specific facility where the divorce was finalized because that is where the records are maintained.
 Texas also has a statewide online portal for accessing public records.

 In-person

-The cost of requesting access to divorce records in-person is $20, although it may vary depending on the county and the district.
-This fee can be paid using cash, credit or debit card, check, or money order.
-To find the nearest location to obtain a copy of a divorce record, go to the HHS records website, find the option for “Marriage and Divorce Records,” select the appropriate county range, and search.
-This search tool will provide the user with a list of all county and district clerks who can fulfill a request for these records.
+The cost of requesting access to divorce records in person is $20, although it may vary depending on the county and the district.
+Depending on the custodian, this fee may be paid using cash, credit or debit card, check, or money order.
+To find the nearest location to obtain a copy of the divorce record, go to the HHS records website, find the option for “Marriage and Divorce Records”, select the appropriate county range, and search.
+This search tool will provide the user with a list of all county and district clerks who may fulfill a request for these records.

 By mail